EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/consensus-clients.rst

 .. warning::

   Remember that you need to run an Execution Layer along with the Consensus Layer client as well.
+  CL client is the one telling the EL how to follow the head of the chain, so, without it, EL would be lost and it could not start the sync.

+  **You need a synced Consensus Client for the Execution Client sync to start.
+As we are using Checkpoint Sync, CL client should be in sync in a few minutes.**

 Supported clients